 The Client Needs Assessment is the foundation of my sales process.
 When people ask me how I did over $6 million in annuity sales last year, I tell them there is no "secret."
 I'm just using the Client Needs Assessment.

-If you want to starting using the needs assessment, but you feel like you need a little more guidance, I have 10 tips to get you started.
+If you want to start using the needs assessment, but you feel like you need a little more guidance, I have 10 tips to get you started.